 “We mentioned site speed as early as last year, and you can watch this video from February where I pointed out that we still put much more weight on factors like relevance, topicality, reputation, value-add, etc. — all the factors that you probably think about all the time,” wrote Google software engineer Matt Cutts in a recent blog.

 “Compared to those signals, site speed will carry much less weight,” he added.

-But another blog, Google’s Webmaster Central Blog, also mentioned site speed: “But faster sites don’t just improve user experience, recent data shows that improving site speed also reduces operating costs.
-Like us, our users place a lot of value in speed — that’s why we’ve decided to take site speed into account in our search rankings.”
+But another blog, Google’s Webmaster Central Blog, also mentioned site speed: “But faster sites don’t just improve user experience, recent data shows that improving site speed also reduces operating costs,” he explained.

 Personally, I wonder if being fast qualifies as a green initiative.

 - Page Speed, an open source Firefox/Firebug add-on that evaluates the performance of web pages and gives suggestions for improvement.

 - YSlow, a free tool from Yahoo! that suggests ways to improve website speed.

 - WebPagetest shows a waterfall view of your pages’ load performance plus an optimization checklist.

 - In Webmaster Tools, Labs > Site Performance shows the speed of your website as experienced by users around the world as in the chart below.
 We’ve also blogged about site performance.